dygduck/Udacity-React-Map/README.md

 ---

 ## Description:
 This web-app is created as a part of UDACITY Nanodegree Front End Course.
-It uses Google maps and Foursquare's API to list some cafes in Mountain View.
+It displays a Google Map with markers.
+A clik on each marker displays info about these marked places.

 ## How to run:
 The project uses Node.js and the Create-React-App starter.
 If you do not have Node >= 6.x installed, you can download it here: [Node.js](https://nodejs.org/en/)